Performing Arts

 The Master of Fine Arts (MFA) in Dance in the Performing Arts Department at Washington University offers an innovative approach to dance technique, composition, improvisation, and production.
 It involves an energetic interplay of studio work with professionally distinguished dance instructors, seminars with faculty who are experts in their fields, and independent studies in choreography.
 This two-year program will expand students' dance skills while engaging them with current concepts of dance as an art form, as an expression of culture and identity, and as a mode of critical thinking.
 The overarching goal of this program is to develop each dancer's personal artistic practice while encouraging a global perspective on dance studies, performance, pedagogy, and choreography.

-The department offers performance experience through its repertory company, the Washington University Dance Collective, for which students may audition.
+The department offers performance experience through its repertory company, the Washington University Dance Collective, and the annual Washington University Dance Theatre concert that features the work of faculty and guest artists.

 Our students enroll in small, intensive seminars in theater history and performance theory as well as studio courses in directing, playwriting, and theater for social change.
-There are ample opportunities for interdisciplinary study, and we have strong relationships with affiliate faculty in allied departments and programs, including Film and Media Studies; English; Music; Comparative Literature; African and African-American Studies; and Women, Gender, and Sexuality Studies.
+There are ample opportunities for interdisciplinary study, and we have strong relationships with affiliate faculty in allied departments and programs, including Film and Media Studies; English; Music; Comparative Literature and Thought; African and African American Studies; and Women, Gender, and Sexuality Studies.

 Our faculty has been recognized with numerous accolades for both their artistic and scholarly work, and the small size of each admitted class allows for individual attention and one-on-one mentorship.
 We have placed our graduates in top PhD programs in the field, including programs at Brown, Stanford, Northwestern, University of California San Diego, and University of Minnesota.
 Other graduates have pursued careers in the arts, social justice work, and education.
 We invite students who have studied theater and performance as undergraduates as well as students who are following new paths in their scholarship to learn more about our program.